democracy-how/democracy-how/README.md

-NOT THE RIGHT REPO.
-EDIT IT on Democracy-how/Democracy-how repo

 # Background

 <blockquote>Lancelot: This is going to be a very meticulous job.
 Even worse than embroidering.
 We have to kill the dragon in each one of them.